henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/requirements/features-and-requirements.md

 - The system must persist so someone can rejoin if disconnected.

 ### **6. User Experience**
-- The system must have an engaging turn indicator.
+- The system must have a turn indicator that is visibly highlighted to draw focus and ensure players know whose turn it is.
 - The system must have a retry and feedback system.
 - The system must have Text-to-Speech support to improve engagement.
 - The system must have progress trackers.